ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to handle file uploads?

-Currently, file uploads are not handled with Superforms.
+File uploads are not handled by Superforms.
 Fields containing files will be `undefined` in `form.data` after validation.
 The recommended way to handle files is to grab the `FormData` and extract the files from there, after validation:

 ```ts
 export const actions = {